-Board of Education's Approved Operational Plan 2023-2024 FINANCIAL ORGANIZATION OF ACCOUNTS
+Superintendent's Requested Operational Plan 2023-2024 FINANCIAL ORGANIZATION OF ACCOUNTS

 School Lunch Program (Business Services) - to account for the operation of the public school lunch program.
 Funding is provided from the sale of food, the Federal and State grants and the USDA donated commodities.